- Activities and Classes

 Using our online forms is the quickest and easiest way to apply for permission.
 Further information on applications and costs can be found on our Permits section.

-Consideration should be given to traffic management and local car parks provisions.
+Consideration should be given to traffic management and local car park provisions.
 Where possible, event organisers should encourage their attendees and spectators to use Public and Active Transport.

 Any group or organisation wishing to hold a street parade, procession or demonstration is asked to notify the council at least 28 days before the event, giving details of the date, time, route and the estimated number of participants.
 You need to complete the Application for Temporary Traffic Restrictions for Events form.